Attorney, Equity Shareholder

 Christopher S. Suba

-Christopher S. Suba is a native of Alexandria, Louisiana and has spent most of his life in Baton Rouge after earning his B.S. from Louisiana State University and subsequently receiving a J.D. and B.C.L. from the LSU Paul M. Herbert Law Center.
+Christopher S. Suba is a native of Alexandria, Louisiana and has spent most of his life in Baton Rouge after earning his B.S. from Louisiana State University and subsequently receiving a J.D. and B.C.L. from the LSU Paul M. Hebert Law Center.

 Mr. Suba’s practice is based entirely on litigation of plaintiff commercial business and personal injury matters.
 A seasoned trial attorney with experience in a wide array of matters, Mr. Suba’s practice is exclusively federal and state trials, appeals and arbitrations.
 As a trial lawyer, he has represented clients as lead counsel in state and federal litigation, arbitration and mediation involving claims of fraud, breach of contract, breach of fiduciary duty, tortious interference, defamation, business torts, products liability, insurance coverage and professional negligence, serious and catastrophic personal injury cases, and mass torts.
 Nonetheless, Mr. Suba is a strong advocate of alternative dispute resolution and participates in mediation and arbitration as alternatives to trial whenever possible.